Red Party (Norway): Views on democracy

+Foreign policy

+The party is internationalist in outlook, and regularly calls for solidarity with those who "suffer from capitalist competition, climate change, oppression and war".
+The party considers international solidarity as deeply rooted in the labor movement.

+The party is eurosceptic, and supports replacing the EEA agreement with a trade agreement.
+Its sceptical stance is rooted in a concern for social dumping and erosion of sovereignty.
+Although the party also supports the withdrawal of Norway from NATO, it is not considered a priority before Norway can join another viable alliance, preferably an agreement with the other Nordic states.

+The party has been clear on its support for Ukraine during the Russian invasion of Ukraine, including support for Norwegian weapon shipments to Ukraine.
+However, the party is against the deployment of Norwegian forces and the shipment of F-16 fighter jets to Ukraine.
+The party additionally supports Norway's recognition of Palestine.

+Stance on the monarchy

+The Red Party is in favor of the replacement of the monarchy with a republican form of government.

 History

 Formation (2007)

 The Red Party was founded on 7 March 2007 as a merger between the Red Electoral Alliance and the Workers' Communist Party.
 The two parties had shared the same history for decades, because the Workers' Communist Party founded the Red Electoral Alliance as an electoral party that would promote communist and socialist values.
 During the national convention held by the Red Electoral Alliance in February 2007, a faction within the party stated it would support the merger of the two parties if any references to communism in the new party program would be removed.

 During a secret meeting between the leading staff of both parties on 5 March, a vote was held, with most members supporting the merger.
 The Workers' Communist Party was official dissolved in April 2007.
 During the party's first national convention, three names were considered: Red Choice, Solidarity, and Red Cloth.
 When founded, the party saw it as its main mission to fill "the void" between it and the Red-Green Coalition.
 When talking about the party program, Torstein Dahle said: "We will bring up issues which have broad agreement among the people of Norway, but are unfortunately not reflected in the other parties' policies."